Technical “How-To’s”

 Wrapping up

-Gathering your Kubernetes events is important if you want a complete understanding of what’s going in your cluster.
+Gathering your Kubernetes events is essential if you want a complete understanding of what’s going on in your cluster.
 Kubernetes Events are easily accessible with kubectl commands but are short-lived.
 Container logs and Kubernetes events can be correlated together – but it can be challenging without the right tool.

-For a complete log management solution that will capture your Kuberentes Events, Container logs and more, sign-up for a free 14 day trial here for observIQ Cloud here:
+For a complete log management solution that will capture your Kubernetes Events, Container logs, and more, sign up here.

 Joe Howell